Home Victoria Festivals and Events Calendar Victoria Highland Games and Celtic Festival

 The Victoria Highland Games and Celtic Festival is an annual event that takes place at Victoria’s Topaz Park on the May long weekend each year.

 TIP: Another event you might want to check out is ScotFestBC & the BC Highland Games.
-In 2025 it takes place in Metro Vancouver, in Coquitlam, on June 20th and 21th (which is the weekend after Father’s Day).
+It usually takes place in Coquitlam in late June, falling on the weekend after Father’s Day in 2026, so on June 19th and 20th.
 If you plan to be in the Lower Mainland then, and you like Scottish culture and Highland games, you should attend that event too!

 Click these links to skip to specific information about the Victoria Highland Games: